It is imperative to understand the parts of a speaker since it helps to demonstrate how speaker specifications compare to each other.

 The cone is the part that contains a bigger surface and is designed for maximum air movement when the voice coil moves.

-Made from copper wire, the voice coil is an electromagnet that provides the motive force to the cone by the reaction of a magnetic field to the current passing through it.
+The voice coil made from a copper wire is an electromagnet that provides the motive force to the cone by the reaction of a magnetic field to the current passing through it.

 The dust cap is a diaphragm designed to cover the voice coil opening other internal parts of the speaker.
 It can be made of paper, aluminum, felt, rubber, screen, or polypropylene.

-Made from treated paper coated with adhesive glue, the spider is located internally inside the speaker.
+The spider is made from treated paper coated with adhesive glue, located internally inside the speaker.

-Main function of the spider is to preserve the voice coil aligned properly and to reassure that the speaker comes back to its normal position between vibrations.
+The primary function of the spider is to preserve the voice coil appropriately aligned and to reassure that the speaker comes back to its normal position between vibrations.

 It acts as a suspension system that works harmonically with the spider to bring the cone to its normal position between vibrations.